K2GQ/k2gq.github.io/_posts/2023-11-22-echolink-support.md

 * AC power
 * Wireless charging

----

-Let me know if you'd like this as HTML or styled for a static site generator like Hugo or Jekyll.

 | Decimal Value | Binary Flag | Power Source          | Behavior                                 |
 | ------------- | ----------- | --------------------- | ---------------------------------------- |